Cosmological perturbation and matter power spectrum in bimetric massive gravity: Ghost and instability problems and Matter Power Spectrum

 Additionally, one has

 which satisfies the stability condition in Ref.~\cite{Koenning2015} in the dark energy dominated era, where we have used $w_t = (P_M + P_{DE})/(\rho_M + \rho_{DE})$ and $w_t^{\prime} \lesssim 0$.
-Consequently, although the observables are unstable under the linear scalar perturbations in the matter dominated epoch, they become stabilized again when dark energy dominates the universe.
+Consequently, although under the linear scalar perturbations the observables are unstable in the matter dominated epoch, they become stabilized again when dark energy dominates the universe.